AkANkSHA-RaWaT-2026/SpendWise_BudgetTracker/README.md

 A web-based budget tracking app with ML-powered transaction categorisation, built for Indian UPI and bank transactions.

-Built as part of a B.Tech CSE (AI/ML) project at Aravali College of Engineering and Management, Faridabad (Jan–Jul 2026).

 ---

 ## What It Does